 I was reminded of all this recently because I have been trying to play and record some Nick Drake songs, but particularly Parasite (here’s my final mashup which includes a bit of Nick’s voice which is gloriously posh), where the line “sailing downstairs to the northern line” perhaps references the deep spiral stairs down to the tube at Hampstead, where Nick was I think staying for a time, in fact there exist some versions of Parasite on demo tapes which were recorded by Nick’s friend Brian Wells at Hampstead.

 Nick was born in Bangor, Burma which brings me to another connection I made recently with this corner of the Heath, Eric Blair or George Orwell, who lived there 35 years earlier, in 1935 at the very end of Parliament Hill, just around the corner from #1 pond, and also lived and worked at a bookshop nearby.
 Eric of course was born in India, and was a policeman in Burma for five years, before he decided to become a writer.
-I was reading his biography before christmas, he keeps coming up with talk these days about totalitarianism.
+I was reading his biography before christmas, and he keeps coming up in talk on the internet these days about totalitarianism.
 Both the left and right seem to think they have him on their side… anyway having just finally finished 4 years of Sanskrit the British/Indian connection interests me.
 Perhaps I’ll continue with Sanskrit, journey back to India, or back to Hampstead to walk those lanes again.
-Both Orwell and Drake died before their fame was anywhere near what it is today, Orwell from tuberculosis at 46, Drake from an overdose of sleeping pills, which I think could have been accidental.
+Both Orwell and Drake died before their fame was anywhere near what it is today, Orwell from tuberculosis at 46, Drake from an overdose of sleeping pills, which I wonder could have been accidental.
 They both struggled to make their art against the odds and never really knew that it would be shared so widely now.

 I was first introduced to Five Leaves Left when I was living in West Hampstead, by my sweet flatmate Gem (who was also a songwriter and guitarist and released her own first short album about then – she’s now about 7 albums further along as Gemma Ray).
 At the time I didn’t know the full Nick Drake story, his tragedy, or really appreciate that his songs were so complex with their unusual tunings and fingerstyle, which i was still a way off from mastering.
 Now, looking back I identify myself at that age with him, playing guitar, thinking my thoughts, wand’ring the Heath alone.
 Except that i was clean (almost puritan – i once found a bag of weed that Arthur Smith left in the green room at the theatre and rather than smoke it, i threw it in the bin!!).
-Also of course i didn’t go on to have any success at all, nor to find any personal tragedy, thankfully.
+Also of course i didn’t go on to have any particular success, nor to find any personal tragedy, yet, thankfully.
 But then this is perhaps because unlike Nick who although on the outskirts of it, was indeed part of a movement bigger than himself (the 1960s British folk revival), my own inner world and art was disconnected from the world around me of the early 2000s, britpop or whatever, instead i was still sniffing out for the scent of the long departed 1960s and early 70s, 35 odd years before.
 If only i’d known about Elliott Smith back then when I was in London and he was alive, or Mark Linkous, or Bert Jansch.. ah well.

-When I look at a concert poster from 1970 alongside Nick Drake it has Pentangle (Jansch is another guitarist i’ve tried to emulate), the incredible string band (who inspired David Godman), Pink Floyd (who were in their Atom Heart Mother phase, my favourite).
-Of course Drake’s performances were mostly failures due to stage fright, just like my own single live performance I did at the time at a pub in Islington.
+When I look at a concert poster from 1970 alongside Nick Drake it has Pentangle, the incredible string band (who inspired David Godman), Pink Floyd (who were in their Atom Heart Mother phase, my favourite).
+Drake’s performances were difficult due to stage fright, just like my own single live performance I did at the time at a pub in Islington.
 But it was a world that i think i would have fit into somehow.
 When i encountered Michael Horovitz a couple of years later, he took me back to all that, it was still alive in his crazy disordered Notting Hill flat, in his clothing, his rememberances and his talk.
 He told me about his friend Davy Graham and gave me one of his CDs, but at the time i still didn’t quite get it, it still didn’t all click, and only now i begin to understand.
 “Better late”, but perhaps all this is as timeless as ever.
 A flicker in the long history of outsiders missing each other in London.